Assistance to Discover the Truth

 victim with Jesus?

-— Did I make proper preparation for the great act of
+— Did I make proper preparation for the great

 receiving Holy Communion?
 Did I spend the proper time after Holy